 Section 3.
 The appropriate election official shall assign a ballot number for the proposed constitutional amendment on the election ballot and shall set forth the following description of the substance or subject matter of the proposed constitutional amendment:

-"Relating to Limestone County, proposing an amendment to the Constitution of Alabama of 1901, to provide that a person is not liable for using deadly physical force in self-defense or in the defense of another person on the premises of a church under certain conditions."
+"Relating to Limestone County, proposing an amendment to the Constitution of Alabama of 1901, to provide that a person is not liable for using deadly physical force in premises of a church under certain conditions."